seaprep-ap-cs/lectureNotes/lab-notes/Lab 7 - Parameters and Objects.md

 You were born on May 8, 1981.
 You're mighty old!
 ```

-1. Write a method called nameGame that accepts a Scanner for the console as a parameter and prompts the user to inputa
-a first and last name.
+4. Write a method called nameGame that accepts a Scanner for the console as a parameter and prompts the user to input a first and last name.
 The method should then produce a song in the following format using their first, then last, name.
 Use additional static methods method to avoid redundancy (hint" remember the first programming assignment?).

 ```
 What is your name?
 Fifty Cent